As human beings we are not well-equipped to deal with periods of prolonged stress.

 Don’t Be Afraid to Seek Professional Help

 It is not normal or healthy to exist in a state of perpetual stress.
 If you feel you are approaching burnout, your first port of call should be your doctor.
 We all have stress in our lives, but the definition of anxiety as a disease is different from stress.
+In the face of COVID-19 many therapists are offering virtual visits, so don’t let worries about heading to a physical office stop you.

 Even if your stress does not meet the clinical threshold for an anxiety disorder, it is a good idea to be mindful of your stress levels.
 And put in place protective factors to reduce the impact stress is having on you.